 On top of this, large fishing vessels have the tools to retrieve extremely large catches, which smaller boats do not.
 This is problematic, as scientists have discovered that leaving large fish in the ocean helps to reduce overall carbon emissions in the atmosphere.

 When a large fish dies, it sinks to the bottom of the ocean and sequesters the carbon it contains with it.
-This adds to ‘blue carbon,’ or rather all carbon captured and stored by oceans, which is a lot, by the way.
+This adds to βblue carbon,β or rather all carbon captured and stored by oceans, which is a lot, by the way.

 The ocean is known to store about 30-50 percent of all CO2 emitted from fossil fuels.
 It also stores 50 times more carbon than the atmosphere and 20 times more than plants and soil combined.

-Considering that the planet is largely made up of these very important ecosystems, it’s certainly worth protecting them.
+Considering that the planet is largely made up of these very important ecosystems, itβs certainly worth protecting them.
 A failure to sign in the treaty will only prolong the depletion of ocean life and places emphasis on how challenging it will be to convince all nations to put our planet before profit.

-I’m Jessica (She/Her).
-Originally from Bermuda, I moved to London to get a Master’s degree in Media & Communications and now write for Thred to spread the word about positive social change, specifically ocean health and marine conservation.
-You can also find me dipping my toes into other subjects like pop culture, health, wellness, style, and beauty.
+Iβm Jessica (She/Her).
+I’m the Deputy Editor & Content Partnership Manager at Thred.
+Originally from the island of Bermuda, I specialise in writing about ocean health and marine conservation, but you can also find me delving into pop culture, health and wellness, plus sustainability in the beauty and fashion industries.
 Follow me on Twitter, LinkedIn and drop me some ideas/feedback via email.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.Ok